pameruoso/hack-gpon.github.io/_sfp_cage/zyxel.md

 <hr>

 [^xor]: the Ethernet and SFP WAN ports are in XOR, i.e. either one or the other is usable, not both at the same time.
+TEST